jkerns128/dota-2-match-analysis/README.md

 <p>As expected, Meepo is an outlier in the dataset.
 Batrider is the second point, a hero that I wouldn't have guessed is so toxic.
 Batrider is a </p>
 </body>

-## Conclusions Gathered
+## Conclusions Gathered and Further Research

 <body>
 <p>Meepo is the hero that stands out among others as the most toxic hero.
-Speculatively, Meepo is likely the most toxic due to the compilcated and frustrating mechanics of the hero, and the role of the hero being the carry of the team.</p>
+Speculatively, I think Meepo is the most toxic due to the compilcated and frustrating mechanics of the hero, and the role of the hero being the carry of the team.</p>

+<p>Further research could look at the profanities in games vs the expected outcome at the time because players cannot know the outcome until the game is over.
+This could be done by looking at the gold and experinence differences in the games.
+Unfortunately, the data needed to process was too complicated to be done right now but there is purchase logs for items which could be used to illustrate the difference in the gold of the teams along with the timecodes for the messages.
+It may not be possible to do this because of the large dataset you will need to find out if these relations exist.
+Another thing that could be analyzed is the teamfights, "Does losing teamfights cause players to be more toxic?"</p>
 </body>